• Start Here

 Anup Thapa

-Anup Thapa has been using Linux for over 5 years.
-He has an extensive background in computer hardware and networking.
-At LinuxStart, Anup is an integral part of our editorial team.
+Anup Thapa is a Linux enthusiast with an extensive background in computer hardware and networking.
 His goal is to effectively communicate technical concepts in a simplified form understandable by new Linux users.
 To this end, he mainly writes beginner-friendly tutorials and troubleshooting guides.
-Outside of work, he enjoys experimenting with different Linux distros and reading up on things like networking and virtualization.
+Outside of work, he enjoys reading up on a range of topics, traveling, working out, and MOBAs.